-- Derren Brown's The Seance is about a seance involving 12 medical students who committed suicide.
-The volunteers "make contact" with a young woman named Jane, complete with video and evidence confirming the things stated by the volunteer-turned medium.
+- Derren Brown's The Seance is about a seance with twelve medical students who volunteer to try and contact the spirit of a person who died as part of a suicide pact.
+The volunteers "make contact" with a young woman named Jane, complete with video and evidence confirming the things stated by the volunteer's selected medium.
 At the end, Derren explains some of what happened, asks the volunteers to wait, and walks outside.
 He reaches "Jane" in the van, perfectly alive, and calls her inside to meet the volunteers.
 The only thing missing is a rimshot.
 A good deal of Brown's specials have something like this.

 - Parodied on Saturday Night Live with Kevin Spacey as host (in an obvious reference to the end of The Usual Suspects).
 Andy Samberg was late to rehearsals and Spacey starts to give him a verbal beating, only for Samberg to relate a long and complicated story that explains his tardiness including meeting up with Radiohead and having to confront one of those human statues who wore gold paint.
 Spacey forgives him and lets him go, only to turn around and see elements of the story on his back wall.
 Radiohead came from a mannequin head on top of a radio and the gold painted human statue was a picture of Spacey with his Oscar.
 It then went a step further, showing an entire line of items and symbols that spells out an entire sentence Pictionary-style.